 - 1. The defense will be open to the public.
 For virtual defenses, links to platform should be provided. - 2.
 The student must notify the Graduate Program Director of the dissertation defense date as soon as it is scheduled. - 3.
 Effective for students entering the PsyD program fall 2017, every student must attend at least 1 dissertation defense before their own. - 4.
-The defense must be announced on WPU news and announcements at least one week prior to the scheduled date. - 5.
+The student must arrange for the defense to be announced on WPU news and announcements at least one week prior to the scheduled date. - 5.
 Each student must schedule and reserve space and notify dissertation committee and Graduate Program Director of location.
 Space may be reserved using 25Live in a location approved by the Dissertation Chair.
-Virtual defenses may be permitted. - 6.
+Virtual defenses are permitted only during the COVID-19 pandemic.
+It is expected that 2023 defenses will be in person. - 6.
 Each student must prepare and circulate a PowerPoint or similar visual aid for the dissertation defense.
-This visual aid must be circulated at least 2 weeks prior to the scheduled defense. - 7.
+This visual aid must be circulated at least 3 weeks prior to the scheduled defense. - 7.
 The defense begins with a formal presentation by the student.
-The formal presentation must be approximately 20 minutes, and no longer than 30 minutes. - 8.
+The formal presentation must be approximately 20 minutes, and no longer than 30 minutes.
+The 30-minute limit should only be applied to dissertations that are particularly complex, such as those describing randomized, controlled trials. - 8.
 The question and answer period after the formal presentation is a closed session. - 9.
-The student is excused when the dissertation committee deliberates the defense decision.
+The student is excused while the dissertation committee deliberates the defense decision.
 The deliberation takes place in a closed session. - 10.
-There will be three outcomes at the defense: Pass, Pass with Revision, Not pass. - 11.
+There will be three outcomes at the defense: Pass, Pass with Revision, Not pass (with either re-propose or do not re-propose option). - 11.
 If the student scores Pass with Revision, the dissertation chair assumes responsibility for overseeing and approving all revisions and must sign the dissertation signature page a second time, affirming satisfactory completion of revisions. - 12.
 If student does not pass, student will have one additional attempt to pass.
 If student does not pass on the second attempt student, then student does not pass this milestone. - 13.
 There is no third attempt to pass. - 14.
 The student is responsible for obtaining all signatures on the Dissertation Defense Rubric and Dissertation Signature Page (See APPENDIX VIII), and filing dissertation with the Graduate Program Director via Qualtrics survey.
 The student must request the Qualtrics from the Graduate Program Director within one week of dissertation completion.
 If the student passes the defense, signatures must be obtained at the time of the defense.
 If the student does not pass the defense, the student will obtain signatures once they have passed the dissertation.